Jieyab89/OSINT-Cheat-sheet/README.md

 - [Find People Search](https://findpeoplesearch.com/customerservice/) Request for remove your data from this site
 - [Free Background Checks](https://www.infopay.com/privacy) Request for remove your data from this site
 - [Free People Directory](https://www.freepeopledirectory.com/optout) Request for remove your data from this site
-- [Free Phone Tracer](https://www.beenverified.com/app/optout/search) Request for remove your data from this site
 - [Free Public Profile](https://www.freepublicprofile.com/Removal) Request for remove your data from this site
 - [FindRec](https://findrec.com/ng/control/privacy) Request for remove your data from this site
 - [Glad I Know](https://gladiknow.com/opt-out) Request for remove your data from this site